Domain-Driven Design with ROS-2

 Node as Parallel Processing Unit

-ROS-2 uses node as independent process unit.
+ROS-2 uses node as an independent process unit.
 A node should be small and offer cohesive services.
-We recommend having as much as possible single threaded nodes to profit from the ROS-2 provided solutions [10].
+We recommend having as many as possible single threaded nodes to profit from the ROS-2 provided solutions [10].

 Nodes never share state or computed values with another node.
 Each node has a local copy of all data needed to fulfill its responsibilities.
 State changes or updated data shall be sent as messages to interested parties.